SolidPXL/pxl_audp-synthesiser/README.md

 This should result in a 28/35 or 29/35 depending on how detrimental the high pitch noise is regarded as.
 Even though we do propose a solution, the solution we currently have is out of scope to create an implementation.

-Additionally, if custom hardware-ip blocks for user IO counts as 'Creativiteit en innovatie in soundeffected' this could also result in the 7 being converted to a 10.
+Additionally, if custom hardware-ip blocks for user IO counts as 'Creativiteit en innovatie in soundeffecten' this could also result in the 7 being converted to a 10.
 Which would result in either a 31/35 or 32/35

 ---